apache/incubator-devlake-website/versioned_docs/version-v0.19/Troubleshooting/Configuration.md

 We have had a couple of reports suggesting MySQL InnoDB would fail with the message.

 - [Error 1206: The total number of locks exceeds the lock table size · Issue #3849 · apache/incubator-devlake](https://github.com/apache/incubator-devlake/issues/3849)
-- [[Bug][Gitlab] gitlab collectApiJobs task failed for mysql locks error · Issue #3653 · apache/incubator-devlake](https://github.com/apache/incubator-devlake/issues/3653)
+- [[Bug][GitLab] gitlab collectApiJobs task failed for mysql locks error · Issue #3653 · apache/incubator-devlake](https://github.com/apache/incubator-devlake/issues/3653)

 The cause of the problem is: